Statistic Syracuse New York National

 Overview of Syracuse Demographics

-Understanding the demographics of Syracuse is essential for gaining insights into the composition, dynamics and needs of any city, town or village.
-This knowledge empowers planners, developers and policymakers to strategize effectively, promoting prosperity, equity and well-being for all residents.
-The Syracuse population is 142,553, with a population density of 5,689 people per square mile, diverging from the national average of 91.
-The median age is 31.7, and 34% of individuals aged 15 or older are married, while 45% have children under 18.
-As far as income equality in Syracuse, 33% of households have a median income below $25,000, whereas 9% report an income exceeding $150,000, indicating a varied economic landscape within the area.
+The population of Syracuse is 146,063, with a population density of 5,836 people per square mile, diverging from the national average of 91.
+The median age is 31.7 and 34% of individuals aged 15 or older are married, while 45% have children under 18.
+As far as income equality in Syracuse goes, 33% of households have a median income below $25,000, whereas 9% report an income exceeding $150,000.
+The Syracuse demographics data can provide indispensable insights into the composition, dynamics and needs of cities, towns or even villages, empowering planners, developers and policymakers to devise strategies that foster prosperity, equity and well-being for all residents.

 Syracuse Racial Demographics & Ethnicity

-The Syracuse racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in Syracuse is 53.4% White, 29.4% Black or African American, 6.9% Asian, 0.9% American Indian and 0% Native Hawaiian - 9.5% of the population identify as Hispanic or Latino.
-Of all households, 81.2% reported speaking English only, while 6% reported speaking Spanish only.
-A total of 13.4% of residents were considered foreign born.
+Understanding the Syracuse racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
+In Syracuse, the racial breakdown indicates 53.4% White, 29.4% Black or African American, 6.9% Asian, 0.9% American Indian and 0% Native Hawaiian, with 9.5% of the population identifying as Hispanic or Latino.
+Notably, 81.2% of households reported speaking English only, while 6% reported speaking Spanish only.
+Additionally, 13.4% of residents were categorized as foreign-born.

 Syracuse Population Density